CalebBell/fluids/docs/tutorial.rst

 Pressure drop through piping
 ----------------------------
-It is straightforward to calculate the pressure drop of fluid flowing in a pipeline with any number of fittings using the fluids library.
+It is straightforward to calculate the pressure drop of fluid flowing in a pipeline with any number of fittings using the fluids library's :py:mod:`fluids.fittings` submodule.

 15 m of piping, with a sharp entrance and sharp exit, two 30 degree miter bends, one rounded bend 45 degrees, 1 sharp contraction to half the pipe